Local Food EaterAuthor

 Steve was displaying his cookbook “It Ain’t Sauce, It’s Gravy” which is a personal memoir, an inspirational story and a damn fine cookbook promoting Italian-American cooking from South Philly.
 It includes the meatball salad recipe and instructions for eating it.
 I know because he generously gave me a copy inscribed “Never give up” with his signature “Yo cuz”.
 Martorano’s can be found at the Rio Hotel.

-Tao Asian Bistro and Eggslut was a stand-out with its innovative Crispy Pork Bao Buns.
+Tao Asian Bistro was a stand-out with its innovative Crispy Pork Bao Buns.
 The layout included free-standing wok stoves, with bamboo baskets sending plumes of fragrant steam into the air as the bao cooked.

 The bao were then pressed down into a disk and fried on one side to a crispy, savory crust filled with the most elegant barbecued pork and thick, sweet sauce.
 Totally familiar and totally new at the same time.
 Not your usual dim sum experience.
 You can visit Tao Asian Bistro at the Venetian Hotel.